AriveQuick-commerce · German fast-fashion B2C · 2022

 Arive product detail page, gallery hero, persistent buy state, size guidance, two-hour delivery promise, brand context, in-stock signals

-Arive order summary, receipt, delivery window, items, support route cleanly stacked for trust at the moment of confirmation
+Arive order confirmation, single linear checkout flow with delivery address and order summary cleanly stacked for trust at the moment of confirmation

 Outcome · conversion & AOV up · verified Clutch 5.0